dsystems-io/chinese-worksheet-generator/README.md

 ### -s, --size

 The paper size to use.
-Currently only supports A6.
+Currently supports A5 and A6.

 Default: `A6`